swinnall/Pluto/readme.txt

 1. Program requires sample data to be placed into path /input/00

-2. With the relevant information txt in /input/
+2. With the relevant instructions txt in /input/

 3. The desired analysis type must be specified in config.py